-An IUS is a small, T-shaped plastic device that is inserted into your womb (uterus) by a specially trained doctor or nurse.
+An IUS is a small, T-shaped plastic device that's put into your womb (uterus) by a doctor or nurse.

 At a glance: facts about the IUS

-- It can be taken out at any time by a specially trained doctor or nurse and your fertility quickly returns to normal.
+- It can be taken out at any time by a specially trained doctor or nurse.
+It's possible to get pregnant straight after it's removed.

-- The IUS can make your periods lighter, shorter or stop altogether, so it may help women who have heavy periods or painful periods.
-Jaydess is less likely than Mirena to make your periods stop altogether.
+- It can make your periods lighter, shorter or stop altogether, so it may help people who have heavy or painful periods.

-- It can be used by women who can't use combined contraception (such as the combined pill) – for example, those who have migraines.
+- It can be used by people who cannot use combined contraception (such as the combined pill) – for example, those who have migraines.

-- Once the IUS is in place, you don't have to think about contraception every day or each time you have sex.
+- Once the IUS is in place, you do not have to think about it.

-- Some women may experience mood swings, skin problems or breast tenderness.
+- Some people may experience side effects, such as mood swings, skin problems or breast tenderness.

-- There's a small risk of getting an infection after it's inserted.
+- There's a small risk of getting an infection after it's been fitted.

-- It can be uncomfortable when the IUS is put in, although painkillers can help with this.
+- It can be uncomfortable when the IUS is put in, but you can take painkillers after, if you need to.

-- The IUS can be fitted at any time during your monthly menstrual cycle, as long as you're definitely not pregnant.
-Ideally, it should be fitted within seven days of the start of your period, because this will protect against pregnancy straight away.
-You should use condoms for seven days if the IUS is fitted at any other time.
+- The IUS can be fitted at any time during your monthly menstrual cycle, as long as you're not pregnant.

-- The IUS does not protect against sexually transmitted infections (STIs).
-By using condoms as well as the IUS, you'll help to protect yourself against STIs.
+- The IUS does not protect against sexually transmitted infections (STIs), so you may need to use condoms as well.

 Having an IUS fitted